Kishore-Anthony/Kishore-Anthony/README.md

 - 👋 Hi, I’m @Kishore-Anthony
 - 👀 I’m interested in Google app development (KOTLIN)/Huawei app development
 - 🌱 I’m currently learning KOTLIN language also JAVA
-- 📫 How to reach me E-mail:kishoretony112@gmail.com
+- 📫 How to reach me E-mail: kishoretony112@gmail.com

 <!---
 Kishore-Anthony/Kishore-Anthony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.